The Statue of Europe

 Illumination of the glass surface.

-Only the blue female figure can be seen, the black steel construction is hidden in the darkness.
+Only the blue female figure can be seen, the black steel construction

 The Statue of Europe rises mystically from the sea (Venus, die Schaumgeborene).